 Green Arrow: "Who guards the guardians?"
 We got it covered.

 - If anything this is one of the main reasons the Justice League has non-super super heroes to keep them in check.

 - Cadmus tried to be this, pretty much be there if the Justice League ever crossed that line and used their powers to conquer instead of protect.
 However, in order to be ready for the League if they crossed the line, Cadmus itself started jumping across them (mass murder and brainwashing of clones, allying with Lex Luthor, etc).
 Eventually, when they activated their attack on the JL they could not abort it.
-Batman lampshades this to Waller, wondering who is watching them.
+Batman mentions this to Waller, wondering who is watching them.
 Waller acknowledges they crossed too many lines in the next season, and admits that she and the others who were in charge of Cadmus are lucky they weren't sent to prison.

-- The Simpsons referenced this in the episode 'Homer the Vigilante', when Homer becomes the leader of a neighbourhood watch group.
+- The Simpsons referenced this in the episode 'Homer the Vigilante', when Homer becomes the leader of a neighborhood watch group.

 Lisa: Dad, don't you see that you're abusing your power like all vigilantes?
 I mean, if you're the police, who will police the police?